 Eczema is another early sign that inflammation in the form of histamine is entering the baby through the gut, skin, or both.
 If mild, it is often seen as a problem occurring from an outside exposure to the skin.
 Lotions, washes, detergents, and other substances can be especially irritating to a baby’s skin.
 Eczema can also be caused by food intolerances.
 Even though the cause is internal, the typical treatment is a steroid ointment.
 The problem with this approach—whether it is a chemical irritating the skin or a food allergy—is that it recurs if the offending agent is not discovered and eliminated.
 Also, ongoing use of steroids can lead to internal absorption, thinning skin, and secondary infections.

-Our pediatricians treat eczema by determining food intolerances, looking for vitamin deficiencies such as zinc and biotin, and analyzing chemical exposures.
+Our natural health providers treat eczema by determining food intolerances, looking for vitamin deficiencies such as zinc and biotin, and analyzing chemical exposures.
 Interesting fact: zinc deficiency causes the same kind of rash as eczema!
 This is why a holistic approach works so well—investigating the root cause uncovers more possibilities and leads to a more accurate treatment.
 We also recommend salt therapy to soothe the symptoms of eczema.
 It is safe for babies and we run a Salt Room on our premises!

 Overall, if your baby has a food intolerance, it can lead to one or all three of the baby woes described above.
 That is why we test and eliminate foods that often cause the symptoms of inflammation and disease.
 If food intolerances are not treated as a baby, they can lead to other inflammatory illnesses such as allergies, asthma, autism, anxiety and other disorders.